vk2diy/23cm/docs/pll-design-tool/README.md

 The tool recommended by the manufacture of the PLL synthesis chip is [ADIsimPLL](https://www.analog.com/en/lp/resources/adisimpll.html).

+The version currently available for download was built on April 18, 2024.

 ## Download and install

 The tool is designed for Windows but can be downloaded under Linux and run under [wine](https://www.winehq.org/).